abarta/vue2-multi-uploader/README.md

 ### CSS
 CSS style is not scoped so it's easy for you to overwrite your own style.
 Bootstrap CSS is used in demo but not required for the component.

+Class dropAreaDragging is active for giving some user feedback.
+Example:

+  .dropAreaDragging{
+      background-color:#ccc;
+  }

 ### LICENSE